 This is one local Greek dish you must try during your trip to Athens.

 One of the best places to visit in Athens for a spectacular gyro pita is the famous Savvas in Monastiraki.
 There are a few locations, but Savvas in this neighborhood has more of a local and authentic Greek vibe to me.

 Address: Ermou 91, Athina 105 55, Greece

-If you’re not a fan of small cramped spaces then avoid Gazhori all together.
-What gives this place its charm is the jammed in quarters.
+If you’re not a fan of small cramped spaces then avoid Gazhori altogether.
+What gives this place its charm is the jammed-in quarters.
 Just visit and you will see it’s quite an experience.